Anisha-012/chrome_extension/README.md

-Lead Trcaker for Sales that will save inputs and tabs and doesn't fade away when refreshed
+Lead Tracker for Sales that will save inputs and tabs and doesn't fade away when refreshed